 2020 was a US decennial census year, with the data providing details of the population as of April I of that year.
-It was also, however, a pandemic year, delaying the census report.
+It was also, however, a pandemic year, both delaying and, possibly, compromising the census report.
 For this report we have drawn from 2020 census data where available.
 Other data has been derived from American Community Survey (ACS) estimates, which have a significantly higher margin of error.
+Additionally, different sources cited in this plan use different base numbers, and so there will be disagreement among them.
+Please note the source data where indicated.
+Also, please note that charts are taken from multiple sources and may therefore not be consistent in appearance or data structure.